temporalio/cli/temporalcli/commandsmd/commands.md

 environmental variable.

 ```
-temporal env set --env environment --key property --value value
+temporal env set \
+    --env environment \
+    --key property \
+    --value value
 ```

 Property names match should match CLI option names.
 This enables them to be automatically retrieved for the active environment.
 Setting property values in advance reduces the effort required to issue CLI commands and helps avoid typos.

-For example, '--address' and '--tls-cert-path':
+For example, to set '--address' and '--tls-cert-path' for 'prod':

 ```
 temporal env set --env prod --key address --value 127.0.0.1:7233
 temporal env set \
+    --env prod \
-    --env prod --key tls-cert-path \
+    --key tls-cert-path \
     --value /home/my-user/certs/cluster.cert
 ```

-When an environment is not specified, the CLI tool uses the `default` environment.
+When an environment is not specified or set as an environmental variable, the CLI tool uses the `default` environment.

 <!--
 * maximum-args=2